 he lights up a big one, settles back at the home television

-fires, relaxes, and watches the passing soap opera.
+fires, relaxes, observing the passing soap opera.

 the billionth time.
-Yeah right, amnesia is a very common
+Yeah right, amnesia is a very

-occurrence in modern day society.
+common occurrence in modern day society.

 Soapsuds who are impersonating writers of those shows should